hanminseokRv/Baisc_Python_Grammer/README.md

-# Baisc_Python_Grammer
+Python Project

-Practice basic python usage
+from basic to Ai realization